sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 == Further reading ==

  * The Sage documentation http://sagemath.org/help.html#SageStandardDoc.
+ * Many thematic tutorials on Sage can be found at http://combinat.sagemath.org/doc/thematic_tutorials/index.html.
  * The compendium for the cluster algebra and quiver package http://arxiv.org/abs/1102.4844.
  * For further references to background on cluster algebras and quivers see the references in the compendium.
  * Interesting lectures can be found at http://www.msri.org/web/msri/scientific/workshops/show/-/event/Wm550.